unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 ### Interpreter mode

-This mode is the slowest, but allows for great flexibility and debugging, as well as an efficient payload size.
+This mode is the slowest but allows for great flexibility and debugging, as well as an efficient payload size.

 The linker mode can also be completely disabled for troubleshooting, as this will not impact the wasm payload size.